StevenBlack/intl/readme.md

 INTL comes with a table named `strings.dbf` which contains a variety of fields, one of which is `cOriginal`, and it may contain other fields for different languages, for example `cFrench`, `cGerman`, `cSpanish`, and so on.

 The languages you support are determined by the structure of the `strings.dbf` table.
-To add a new language, just change the structure of `strings.dbf`.
+To add a new language change the structure of `strings.dbf`.

 To change the current localization language, use the `SetLanguage()` method.
 Say we want a form to be in French.
 First set the language, then localize the form: